Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 I will hence forth reject that any $T$ has privileged access to reality and is the true nature of it.
 I adopt a Carnapian view that existence just follows trivially from a theory.
 Let's say we formalize geology axiomatically as $G$ in some formal system.
 It's likely a consequence of $G$ that mountains exist.
 Geologists may not use $G$ though, as it may turn out a better theory for their goals is $G'$ which doesn't have that implication

-We can formulate probabilistic arguments for Boltzmann brains and the Simulation Hypothesis.
-However I will argue that this doesn't quite work.
-Both aforementioned assumes an upper world with the same laws as the experiential one.

 Speculative metaphysics from premises is thus an epistemically inferior way of characterizing philosophy as a PDS, though I can see it plausibly work for that.
 I really work towards a more critical, guided by the limit of phenomenal experience, in a way some may perhaps could consider (neo)-Kantian metaphysics.

 With a Carnapian view then, I don't have to accept my PDS as the ultimate truth or anything like that.
 As such, I make no metaphysical commitments (atleast, I don't think I do).

-I'm starting to think Carnaps linguistic frameworks is the same as my PDS
+We can also look into scientific reductionism, such as Hempel-Schaffer reduction.
+If we have a scientific theory $T_b$ and a scientific theory $T_t$, we can say that if $T_b\vdash T_t$  then $T_b$ reduces $T_t$.
+The idea of such a reduction is that the theorems of $T_t$ is derivable using the inference rules in $\vdash$ from the bottom theory $T_b$.
+Keeping in mind the need for all theories to derive observation sentences to be confirmable or disconfirmable.
+Eventually one could form a long chain of theories with a bottom one, of which the ontology of the most fundamental theory $T_{fund}$ can be the ontology one commits to (for instance, the strings in string theory).
+This possibility assumes quite a few things of course, such as that theories are reducible this way and not "emergent" (emergence with the definition of supervenience without reduction) aswell as mereological nihilism.
 # Language

 Meta level on the way this entire article has been written in a language with what seems to be assumptions.
+I have been making assumptions regarding the formalizability of philosophy.
+I will hereby state that there are two broad claims:

+1. The Formal Language claim
-The formalism assumption vs Natural language assumption.
+2. Natural language assumption.

+These can both be in turn have different versions such as possibilism i.e philosophy can in principle be formalized, or normative claim that it ought to be formalized and even a necessity claim that philosophy necessarily involves formalism (and that what is commonly called philosophy done before formal logic is not philosophy, or only a proto philosophy).
+I will argue for the necessity claim.

+Here's a great quote from Kriegel:
+> let it suffice to say that Rudolf Carnap’s Der logische Aufbau der Welt is like a breath of fresh air and that it is a paradigm case example of what philosophy should be like in the future.
+Indeed, this is my prediction: 80 years from now no philosopher will get away with doing philosophy without logical and mathematical means; it would be like doing modern theoretical physics without mathematics.
+There will be no trivial arguments, no hidden assumptions, no talking at cross purposes.
+Philosophy will be done in the way in which this young German does it, for it is the only way in which philosophy will make progress.
+I hear you say But there is no progress in philosophy—if only Carnap’s book had come out 80 years earlier…'

 With the rise of Ideal language philosophy and Ordinary Language philosophy, no more substantive claims.
 Substantive/Naturalized philosophy can make comeback.
 Philosophy is more than no substantial claims.
-Maybe idk...

 Ideal language vs Ordinary article here, all of philosophy would then be analytic.
 As such I think of a combination of ideal and substantive philosophy, and a rejection of ordinary language.

-Chomsky I-language and E-language.
-Rejecting the private language argument.

-Rejecting Kripkenstein.

-Semantic Phenomenalism
+A potential problem with talking about phenomenal experiences is that it may fall under the private language argument.
+I will argue that the argument not just fails to establish languages used for theories which are robust to skepticism, but also that public languages are the actually incoherent pseudo-languages which are at best supervenient on private languages.

+Chomsky's idea is a distinction of I-language and E-language.
+The I-language is the intentional, internal or private language, E-languages is the extentional, external or public language.

+Skeptical worries of the robustly skeptical theory T being inconsistent can be solved in two ways: Either we prove the consistency within the system, we accept paraconsistency.
+We could also simply accept that an inconsistency is possible, which is what most mathematicians have done with ZFC.

 ![[Frame 4.png]]

-Skeptical worries of our system being inconsistent can be solved in two ways: Either we prove the consistency within the system, we accept paraconsistency.
-We could also simply accept that an inconsistency is possible, which is what most mathematicians have done with ZFC.

-A skeptic may ask if the philosophical system is self-consitent.

-We can almost certiantly say natural language is inconsistent.
+We can almost certainty say natural language is inconsistent.
 We can prove the consistency of formal systems with sufficient arithmetic only from stronger systems which retain sufficient arithmetic.
 What remains are a set of small languages which can define their own truth predicate and prove their own consistency, such as Pressburger Arithmetic.

 To truly stave it off, then, we may have to look into formalizing our philosophical system within a system which cannot express sufficient arithmetic, which can be done in many ways.